jbannick/hellokata-java/src/modules/mod_libs/hellomodlibsimplest1/README.md

-This is a simple modularized library.
+This is a simple modularized library, called by a non-modularized app.

-To build and run this library and an app that uses it:
+To build and run this library and the app that uses it:

 - You must have the Java 9 JDK or later installed